Hypertension: 8 common food ingredients linked to high blood pressure

 The most common preservatives found in the food consumed by participants are generally identified in processed meats, packaged foods, beverages and processed fruit and vegetable products.
 Some of the top food preservatives are:

 To come to the conclusion researchers accounted for a number of factors which might affect heart systems including age, sex, body mass index (BMI), smoking status, physical activity levels, educational status, family history of cardiovascular disease or metabolic syndrome, salt intake, alcohol consumption, fruits and vegetables intake and consuming dairy and meat.
-The scientists note that even when these factors were taken into account there remained:
+The scientists note that even when these factors were taken into account there remained a 24 per cent increase in hypertension with the total amount of preservative consumed.
+Additionally 29 per cent higher incidence was found to be associated with non-antioxidant preservatives and 22 per cent higher incidence with the use of antioxidant preservatives.

 Warning: Common food preservatives in packaged foods may be linked to higher blood pressure and heart risks."